 Bees and other beneficial insects will enjoy the calendula flowers too!

-- Flowers are food for the soul.
-If you have spots in the garden that need a dash of color, try planting edible flowers like calendula or nasturtiums.
+Flowers are food for the soul—and the pollinators!
+If you have spots in the garden that need a dash of color, try planting edible flowers like calendulaornasturtiums.
 Their large seeds germinate fast.

-Fill in those gaps for a summer refresh!
+Fill in all those spring gaps for a summer refresh!